emqx/emqx-docs/en_US/modules/kafka_consumer.md

 ![img](./assets/kafka_consumer6.png)

-The websocket tool of Dashboard received the message "hello-kafka" produced by Kafka:
+The Websocket tool of Dashboard will receive the message "hello-kafka" produced by Kafka:

 ![img](./assets/kafka_consumer7.png)